 - Six hours of upper-division coursework in either Greek or Latin.

-- 12 additional hours of coursework chosen from Anthropology 304, approved topics of Middle Eastern Studies 342, Religious Studies 354D, and the areas listed in requirements (2a) through (2e).
+- Twelve additional hours of coursework chosen from Anthropology 304, 304T, approved topics of Middle Eastern Studies 342, Religious Studies 354D, Greek, Latin, and the areas listed in requirements (2a) through (2e).

-- Fieldwork experience approved by the classical studies faculty adviser.
+- Fieldwork experience approved by the classical studies faculty advisor.